Darktable crashes when I import a folder w/ JPG files

 Does that help?

-#8 Updated by Ulrich Pegelow over 3 years ago
+#8 Updated by Ulrich Pegelow almost 4 years ago

 From your explanations and from the fact that you have been able to reconstruct the history stacks from exported images, it seems clear that the data corruption happened at some later time - much later than your edits and your exports.